lynnfaraday/aresmush.com/tutorials/install/digital-ocean.md

 1. Select the Ubuntu distribution image.
 (Ares has been fully tested on Ubuntu 16.04 and 18.04.
 Newer versions are probably fine too.)
 Just use the regular Ubuntu, not any other image.
 {% include pretty_image.html file='/install-ares/droplet.png' %}

+{:start="2"}
 2. Select a size.
-The 1GB droplet meets all of Ares' system requirements, including the Web Portal.
+The 1GB droplet meets all of Ares' minimum system requirements, including the Web Portal.
+You can always upgrade the droplet size later if you need to.
 3. Don't add block storage.
 4. Select a region close to you.
 5. Don't add additional options.